ReallySecureShell/PapersPlease/README.md

 As I’m not going to be responsible for some kid taking every port-forwarded printer down on the Internet, as funny as that would be.

+NOTE: To recover from the vulnerability after being exploited, you will have to power-cycle your printer.
+As the exploit is crashing an internal process in the printer, which causes said printer to go into a "failed" state.

 ## Usage

 ### CLI Options